Welcome to the Spatial Organ Calendar News Page

 Thank you for ordering the 2022 Calendar inspired by the Spatial Organ Atlas, an initiative that aims at mapping the architecture of tissues using spatially resolved whole transcriptome profiles.

-Tune in every Tuesday as we journey into the neighborhoods of single cells with a webinar series featuring ten leading researchers who are using CosMx Spatial Molecular Imager (SMI) to gain deeper insights into cellular and subcellular gene and protein expression.
+Full series now on-demand: During the Webinar series ‘Single Cells Giant Leaps’, we journeyed into the neighborhoods of single cells with ten leading researchers using CosMx Spatial Molecular Imager (SMI) to gain deeper insights into cellular and subcellular gene and protein expression.

 |The single-cell spatial revolution: CosMx SMI|